Aptivi/NitrocidKS/README.md

 **7/8/2020 - 0.0.10.1:** Fixed OutOfMemoryException when hashing large files, Added a new CI test that encrypts a string

-**7/25/2020 - 0.0.11:** Added command cancellation when CTRL+C is pressed implementation, Added `shutdown` command to test shell, Made `exit` exit the test shell and start the kernel, Implemented Speed Dial for FTP shell for faster connection, Fixed FTPS using wrong encryption type, Added simple send message to mail client (IMAP shell changed to mail shell), Fixed port parsing in mail shell, Made screensaver timeouts customizable, Added `mkfile` and `edit` commands, Added basic text editor
+**7/25/2020 - 0.0.11:** Added command cancellation when CTRL+C is pressed implementation, Added `shutdown` command to test shell, Made `exit` exit the test shell and start the kernel, Implemented Speed Dial for FTP shell for faster connection, Fixed FTPS using wrong encryption type, Added simple send message to mail client (IMAP shell changed to mail shell), Fixed port parsing in mail shell, Made screensaver timeouts customizable, Added `mkfile` and `edit` commands, Added basic text editor, Removed `speak` command and `soundtest` test command due to instabilities on sound library

 Items with asterisk means that the specified change/fix will be backported to previous version of KS which doesn't have it (only for Ubuntu PPA version, backports as Debian patches)